ben-my-to/mpitree/README.md

 </tr>
 </table>

 The Parallel Decision Tree algorithm schedules processes in a cyclic distribution approximately evenly across levels of a split feature.
 Processes in each distribution independently participate among themselves at their respective levels and waits at their original *(parent)* communicator all other processes in that communicator.
-For every interior decision tree node created, a sub-communicator, $m$, is constructed, and each thread per process, using the `ThreadPool` construct, concurrently calculates the best feature to split *(i.e., the feature that maximizes the information gain)*.
+For every interior decision tree node created, a sub-communicator, $m$, is constructed, and each process per communicator concurrently participates in the calculation of the best feature to split *(i.e., the feature that maximizes the information gain)*.
 Let $n$ be the total number of processes and $p$ be the number of levels.
 Then, each distribution $m$ at some level $p$ contains at most $\lceil n/p \rceil$ processes, and only one distribution has $\lfloor n/p \rfloor$ processes where $n \nmid p$.
 Therefore, each process's rank $r$ is assigned to the sub-communicator $m = r \mod p$ and is assigned a unique rank in that group $r_m = \lfloor r/p \rfloor$.

 A terminated routine call results in a sub-tree on a particular path from the root, and the *local* communicator is de-allocated.
 The algorithm terminates when all sub-trees are recursively gathered to the root process.